Zouzhenjiang/Zouzhenjiang/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # ✌️ About me
 I am now a master student at the [School of Life Sciences, Sun Yat-sen University](https://lifesciences.sysu.edu.cn/).
-Here is my CV: [Zhenjiang's Curriculum Vitage](assets/Zou Zhenjiang-CV.pdf).
-Currently, my research primarily focuses on uncovering the anti-disease immune mechanisms of aquatic animals through single-cell transcriptomics and multi-omics joint analysis.
-I have a background in handling sequencing data, single-cell transcriptome analysis, data visualization, and molecular biology experiments.
-My current research interest is bioinformatics and computational biology.
-I have excellent English skills and a friendly personality, and I can effectively collaborate with team members to complete tasks.
-If you are interested in my research, please feel free to contact me anytime.
+Here is my CV:[Zhenjiang's Curriculum Vitage](assets/Zou Zhenjiang-CV.pdf).
+My research currently centers on elucidating the anti-disease immune mechanisms of aquatic animals by leveraging single-cell transcriptomics and integrated multi-omics analysis.
+With a solid foundation in managing sequencing data, conducting single-cell transcriptome analyses, visualizing data, and performing molecular biology experiments, my current research passions lie within the realms of bioinformatics and computational biology.
+I possess excellent English proficiency and a pleasant demeanor, enabling me to collaborate seamlessly with team members to accomplish our objectives.
+If you are intrigued by my research endeavors, please do not hesitate to reach out to me at any time.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 Won the **first-class award** of the 1st Academic Forum Competition of department of science, Sun Yat-sen University! 🎉🎉